How To Create a Maven Project In Eclipse?

 Tweaking Eclipse preferences

 Navigate to your Maven menu by selecting Eclipse -> Preferences.
-Once the Preferences dialog pops up, select Maven on the left.
+Once the Preferences dialogue pops up, choose Maven on the left.
 This will show you all of the different configuration settings for Maven.
 The options “Download Artifact Sources” and “Download Artifact JavaDoc” are unchecked by default, but we want to make sure they’re both checked off.
 After that, click OK

 Eclipse Preference